proddata/crate/docs/sql/statements/create-table.rst

            [ WITH ( analyzer = analyzer_name ) ]
     }

+.. _sql-create-table-description:

 Description
 ===========

-CREATE TABLE will create a new, initially empty table.
+``CREATE TABLE`` will create a new, initially empty table.

 If the ``table_ident`` does not contain a schema, the table is created in the ``doc`` schema.
 Otherwise it is created in the given schema, which is